 The local population surrounding Zakouma National Park is low-density, and development surrounding the park is minimal.
 People are heavily dependent on the natural resources located in the park’s periphery for their livelihoods and food subsistence.
 Therefore, it is imperative that we work with communities living in the villages surrounding Zakouma, as well as with the thousands of nomads that move into the region each year, to ensure that the park’s natural resources are protected and local livelihoods improved.
 We have implemented several development programmes—from building schools to facilitating new commercial enterprises—to improve quality of life for individuals residing in the Zakouma ecosystem.

-When the wet season pushes Zakouma’s wildlife outwards, animals move through community lands, where local people are heavily reliant upon natural resources.
-Migrating animals move through a zone as large as 20,000 km2 that is shared with 50,000 agriculturalists and 35,000 transient nomads resulting in potential human-wildlife conflict.
+When the wet season pushes Zakouma’s wildlife outwards, migrating animals move through community lands, a zone as large as 20,000 km2 that is shared with 50,000 agriculturalists and 35,000 transient nomads resulting in potential human-wildlife conflict.
 Community support is essential if Zakouma is going to be sustainable long into the future.

 Chad’s dispersed human population makes education complex, and logistical challenges are exacerbated by the fact that many parents cannot afford enrolment fees, and some families need children to assist with the work that comes with subsistence and often-nomadic lifestyles.
 In Chad, only half of all children attend primary school, which prevents the younger generation from fulfilling their potential and reducing their dependency on natural resources.
 In 2014, to address educational hindrances while establishing a base for long-term socioeconomic development in the region, we began building ‘Elephant Schools’ in the elephant migration zone.

 Additionally, we expanded our Secko School programme—which is located inside the National Park and addresses challenges posed by a dispersed and nomadic local population—by constructing four new ‘secko’ schools and employing full-time teachers for each one.
-In total, 24 schools have been built and outfitted, and all school curricula includes environmental materials so that students learn about wildlife, corridors and sustainability.
-These schools have educated more than 6,646 children and we have provided more than $64,000 in paying for 20 teacher salaries, efforts which are critical to building a local constituency that will support Zakouma long-term.
+In total, 17 schools have been built and outfitted, and all school curricula includes environmental materials so that students learn about wildlife, corridors and sustainability.
+These schools have educated thousands of children and in 2019 we provided more than $37,000 in teacher salaries, efforts which are critical to building a local constituency that will support Zakouma long-term.

 Zakouma has become the largest employer in the region, and the park provides additional opportunities for local income generation by facilitating the local procurement of park and tourism camp supplies and developing commercial community projects, such as honey harvesting and production.